timsuchanek/lycheeJS/CONTRIBUTING.md

 - all *documentation-x.x* branches are reserved for the master repository.

-# Contributing to Documentation
+# Contribution to Documentation

 If you want to contribute to the documentation, please use the guide in the **Contribution Workflow** and replace *fancy-feature* with *documentation-0.9*.

 The main guide for documentation is that all the files have the same structure.
-For automatic parsing purposes, the structure of articles shall have the identical structure and wording.
+For automatic parsing purposes, the structure of articles shall have the identical structure and wordings.

 The folder structure is setup like this: